joeholley/tomolink/README.md

 # Tomolink
-Tomolink is an open source friends and social graph service for games.
+Tomolink is an open source friend/block/relationship service for games.
+It allows you to store, retrieve, and delete arbitrary directed relationships at scale.

 ## Contributing to Tomolink